JeffersonLab/epics2kafka/README.md

 Options are specified in JSON format when running the connector in distributed mode ([ca-source.json](https://github.com/JeffersonLab/epics2kafka/blob/master/examples/connector-config/ca-source.json)).
 In standalone mode the options are specified in a Java properties file ([ca-source.properties](https://github.com/JeffersonLab/epics2kafka/blob/master/examples/connector-config/ca-source.properties)).
 ### Schema
-Internally the connector transforms the EPICS CA API data into Kafka Connector Schema structures.
+Internally the connector transforms the EPICS CA event data into Kafka Connector Schema structures.
 This internal structure can then be converted to various topic schemas using Converters.
 The following are common converters:

 | Converter | Description |
 |-----------|-------------|